 Join AVPreserve for the third annual AV Archives Night, coinciding with the Society of American Archivists annual conference in Atlanta, Georgia.
-The event, a night of movies and […]
+The event, a night of movies and sound highlighting archival collections from organizations in the southern United States, takes […]

 When I was studying some (and failing at) History as an undergrad (I don’t think the professors fully appreciated my approach of reading and interpreting historical texts as if they were literature) the full shift to the Bottom Up approach to the field was settling in.
 There was still time in class